victoriengb/CoviDetector/README.md

+THE CODE BASIS COMES FROM https://github.com/ieee8023/covid-chestxray-dataset.
+I FOUND SOME DIFFICULTY WHILE DIRECTLY IMPORTING THE CODE FROM HIS//HER/THEIR REPOSTORY THUS I MADE A NEW ONE FROM SCRATCH

 # CovidAID for Detection of COVID-19 from X-Ray Images

 We present `CovidAID` (Covid AI Detector), a PyTorch (python3) based implementation, to identify COVID-19 cases from X-Ray images.
 The model takes as input a chest X-Ray image and outputs the probability scores for 4 classes (`NORMAL`, `Bacterial Pneumonia`, `Viral Pneumonia` and `COVID-19`).